Rabindra Jayanti [25 se Baisakh 2026] Rabindranath Tagore Biography

 Cultural events and poetry are organised throughout the city in memory of the great poet Rabindranath.
 On this day of Rabindra Jayanti, cultural activities were held at Jorasanko Thakurbari.
 But now, this has been moved to the Rabindra Bharati University campus.

 Prizes are distributed for music, skits, dramas, traditional songs, and dance performances at the Institute and Theatre.
-Rabindra Jayanti is celebrated in many schools, colleges, and clubs, and the best Rabindra sangeets are played along with dance, drama, and other cultural activities.
+Rabindra Jayanti is celebrated in many schools, colleges, and clubs, and the best Rabindra sangeets are performed alongside dance, drama, and other cultural activities.

 Rabindranath Tagore’s birth anniversary is remembered with respect and fondness.
 On this day, people all over West Bengal celebrate enthusiastically, and the Government organises the celebration as a diverse organisation.

 Almost all school and college programs are managed based on his literary work.
 Rabindranath’s songs were sung, and his poetry was recited at different programs.
-Various programs from the early morning were held in Jorasanko Tagore Bari, Rabindra Bharati University, etc., places in Kolkata.
+Various programs from the early morning were held at Jorasanko Tagore Bari, Rabindra Bharati University, and other places in Kolkata.

 Death of Rabindranath Tagore